RubyScriptsOnTop/RubyHubFunctions/Documentation.md

 ![Startup Animation](exampleimages/RHSStartupAnimation.png)

 ## Send User Prompt
+Sends the user a prompt with a variety of buttons with customizability
 ```lua
 RubyHubFunctions.Prompt({
         Text = "Welcome " ..
 RubyHubFunctions.GetLocalPlayer().Name .. "!\n\nJoin the Ruby Hub Discord Server if you'd like to get announcements about updates and get support.\n\nhttps://discord.gg/9Nqz8QCyDf\n\nYou are running version " ..
 RubyHubFunctions.Data.ScriptVersion, -- default = "Thank you for choosing Ruby Hub Functions"